-First time off-campus users of Google Scholar should go to the main Google Scholar page and click on the "Settings" link on the upper portion of the screen.
+First time off-campus users of Google Scholar should go to the main Google Scholar page and click on the three bars on the upper left hand side of the screen.
 In the "Library Links" section do a search for MCLA to set up a link to our library.
 We also recommend you set up a link to "Open WorldCat."
 Articles that we own in our databases will then be linked to within your search results in Google.

 BPL eCards are virtual library cards that allow users immediate entry to all of Boston Public Library's remotely-accessible electronic resources, including magazine databases, downloadable audio, video, eBooks, and music.

 Students living in Massachusetts while attending school are eligible for a card.
 Go to the BPL's eCard site to sign up for one.